 Hi!
-I’m currently a Ph.D.
-Candidate and Graduate Research Assistant working with the Hawaii Space Flight Laboratory at the University of Hawaii at Manoa.
+I’m currently the Deputy Director of the Hawaii Space Flight Laboratory (HSFL) and Assistant Specialist Faculty with the Hawaii Institute of Geophysics and Planetology (HIGP) at the University of Hawaii at Manoa.
 This page has some information about my work.
 If you have questions don’t hesitate to contact me.

 Things that I most like to do:

-- Dynamics, Guidance, Navigation and Control (GNC) of Autonomous Vehicles
+- Dynamics, Guidance, Navigation and Control (GNC) of Autonomous Robots

 - Space Mission Operations Software (COSMOS)